anna-git/DownloadStats/README.md

 ## DownloadStats.Web
 The front-end part is in the ClientApp folder: typescript, react, signal-r, leaflet for the map, jest for testing purposes alltogether.
 Regarding the tests, we could develop more, and find a way to make them compatible with the leaflet map entirely.
-IOC for services.
-Signal R to notify a new add in database
+Backend side IOC for services in the file Startup.cs.
+We use Signal R to notify a new entry in the database.

 ## DownloadStats.Tests
 Using Moq and Xunit to test the domain and services.